Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 ## Abstract
 Markets forces can be thought of as a set of determining conditions within material reality.
 The aggrigate whole of macro economic mechanisms direct the evolution of science and technology by incentivising the development pathway of research and implementation.
 We might consequentially consider markets to be an existential steering wheel of tremendous capacity.

 The essential question here thus becomes where to direct it?
-Any response at this point is a values assertion but for the purposes of directing our inquiry let's articulate our asiprational north star as regeneration and bound this to the domain of processes that harmonise and unify people with place.
-These processes or protocols represent directed investment vehicles.
+Any response at this point is a values assertion but for the purposes of our inquiry let's articulate our asiprational north star as regeneration and bound this to the domain of processes that harmonise or unify people with place.
+These processes or protocols can represent directed investment vehicles.

 ## Market Hypothesis
-Before designing a solution, let's first expound our assumptions about market function.
-Examining these we may see what emerges to eventually become self-evident.
+Before designing a such a solution though let's first expound our assumptions about market functionality.
+Examining this we can see what emerges to eventually become self-evident.
 Let's look at market participants and the forces which move them.

 #### Participants
 > - Alpha investors; risk-on.
 Seeks return on investment.